Vostok Island: Appearance from above

+Herbs

-Coconut seedlings were planted on Vostok in 1922 and failed, although on the nearby islands of Caroline and Flint there are existing coconut palms.
+The herbs Boerhavia repens and Sesuvium portulacastrum round out the known vegetation.
+Although coconut seedlings were planted on Vostok in 1922 they failed to grow despite being successfully cultivated on the nearby islands of Caroline and Flint.

+Seabirds

 Noteworthy fauna includes several species of seabirds, including the red-footed booby (Sula sula), great frigatebird (Fregata minor), lesser frigatebird (F. ariel), black noddy (Anous minutus), white tern (Gygis alba), masked booby (Sula dactylatra), brown booby (S. leucogaster) and brown noddy (Anous stolidus).
-The Polynesian rat and the azure-tailed skink (Emoia cyanura), together with coconut crabs and green turtles, completes the known land fauna.
+The Polynesian rat and the copper-tailed skink (Emoia cyanura), together with coconut crabs and green turtles, completes the known land fauna.

 History

+According to a 1966 article in Pacific Islands Monthly, there is no evidence of Polynesian settlement of Vostok Island prior to European discovery.
+Cook Islanders from Manihiki and Penrhyn atoll – the nearest inhabited islands to Vostok – interviewed in 1924 reported that they had no name for the island and were unaware of its existence.

 The island was first sighted in 1820 by the Russian explorer Fabian Gottlieb von Bellingshausen, who named the island for his ship Vostok (the name means "East" in Russian).
+Various whalers sighted the island over the following decades and believed it to be undiscovered, giving it the additional names of Stavers Island, Reaper Island, Leavitts Island and Anne Island.

+In 1841, the island was visited by USS Porpoise of the United States Exploring Expedition, which was unable to land due to heavy surf.
 Vostok was claimed by the United States under the Guano Act of 1856, but was never mined for phosphate.
-It is unknown whether the island has ever been inhabited, although the presence of rats suggests that ancient Polynesians might have at least visited.
-No evidence of permanent settlement has ever been found.
+In 1874, guano entrepreneur John T. Arundel was granted licence to the island by the British Colonial Office.
+The coal barque Tokatea was wrecked on the island in 1879, with its crew making the first recorded landing and subsequently escaping to Tetiꞌaroa in the ship's boats.
+Arundel visited Vostok in 1883 to assess its potential and completed a survey for the Admiralty Office.

 Vostok formed part of the British Gilbert and Ellice Islands Colony, until becoming a part of newly independent Kiribati in 1979.
 American claims on the island were vacated in the Treaty of Tarawa in the same year.

 Vostok Island is designated as the Vostok Island Wildlife Sanctuary.
-In 2014 the Kiribati government announced the establishment of a 12-nautical-mile fishing exclusion zone around each of the southern Line Islands (Caroline (commonly called Millennium), Flint, Vostok, Malden, and Starbuck).
+In 2014 the Kiribati government announced the establishment of a 12-nautical-mile fishing exclusion zone around each of the southern Line Islands (Caroline, Flint, Vostok, Malden, and Starbuck).

 Its isolated nature means it is rarely visited, save by the occasional scientist or yachter.
 Passengers aboard the Golden Princess see it on the ship's route from French Polynesia to Hawaii.
 Landing is said to be difficult, and no harbor or anchorage exists.